vinaynpatil/TicTacToe/README.md

-This is my implementation of the popular game - TicTacToe using JavaScript.
+This is my implementation of the popular game - TicTacToe

-There are 2 versions of the computer, one which is very easy to beat and the other impossible to beat.
+There are 2 difficulty variations, one which is easy to beat and the other impossible to beat.

 Enjoy the game!